creold/illustrator-scripts/README.md

 <a href="https://new.donatepay.ru/@osokin">
   <img width="111" height="40" src="https://i.ibb.co/0KJ94ND/donatepay-badge.png">
 </a>

+## Paid scripts
+* [ColorToner](https://www.buymeacoffee.com/osokin/e/184236) — script for generating tints, shades, and tones from base colors.
+* [GradientBlender](https://www.buymeacoffee.com/osokin/e/121327) — script to make gradients more accurate, smooth.
+* [Ai2Ae](https://www.buymeacoffee.com/osokin/e/184233) — script for prepare Adobe Illustrator Layers for import into Adobe After Effects.
+* [ArtboardsFromCSV](https://www.buymeacoffee.com/osokin/e/121326) — script for batch creation of artboards with names and dimensions defined in a CSV table.
+* [Duplicate Artboards Pro](https://www.buymeacoffee.com/osokin/e/184235) —script for copying the selected Artboard with or without his Artwork.
+* [HighlightText](https://www.buymeacoffee.com/osokin/e/184101) — script for adding highlighting strokes based on text lines.
+* [ImportImagesByName](https://www.buymeacoffee.com/osokin/e/184237) — script for imports images from the specified folder by names from the contents of the selected text objects.

 ## Categories
 Click the category name to learn more about the scripts in the selected category.